 Here’s me taking a little stash shot selfie on a cold and windy day.
 (Can you tell I turned 40 this week? eeek) And can you see all the pretties behind me?
-A little cold cant keep me away! haha.
+A little cold can’t keep me away! haha.
 I had a few days until my next custom was being dropped off so I pulled out an adorable, curvy bombe chest that has been patiently waiting for a makeover.

 She is now referred to as a curvy girl with secrets.
 Sure, she didn’t have any secrets originally but she sure does now!

 Now, she’s finished in shades of soft grays and whites.
 Believe it or not, there are actually many layers of different shades of the grays and whites on her.
 I didn’t want perfection, but rather an elegant, shabby chic feel.
 You can get a similar look using this gray and this lighter shade of gray.

 Inside all of the drawers have also been hand painted a smokey soft gray.
 But it’s outside of the drawers that are truly special!

-Each drawer has a different french print, the ones that are in my secret stash.
+Each drawer has a different French print, the ones that are in my secret stash.
 The origin of my little prints are my little secret.. every girl has to keep a few secrets, right?

-From the outside, she’s soft and romantic, but on the inside she’s bursting with color!
+From the outside, she’s soft and romantic, but on the inside, she’s bursting with color!

 And those curves.. those curves, you can’t really have a bombe chest without curves.